Ribbon and Garter Snakes

 Below are descriptions of some species of ribbon and garter snakes we have in our area.

-All the photos on this page (unless otherwise noted) are the property of Y. L. Bordelon (aka naturegirl7).
-All rights reserved.
+Most of the photos on this page (unless otherwise noted) were taken by the author, Y. L. Bordelon (aka naturegirl7) on our property in Southeastern Louisiana.

 Eastern Ribbon Snake